 (2) No Negative Equity and Waiver of Petition.
-The Holders will be entitled to payments, if any, under the Notes only once any negative equity (negatives Eigenkapital within the meaning of § 225(1) of the Austrian Commercial Code (Unternehmensgesetzbuch - UGB)) has been removed (beseitigt) or if, in the event of the liquidation of the Issuer, all other creditors (other than creditors the claims of which rank or are expressed to rank pari passu or junior to the Notes) of the Issuer have been satisfied first.
+The Holders will be entitled to payments, if any, under the Notes only once any negative equity (negatives Eigenkapital within the meaning of § 225(1) of the Austrian Enterprise Code (Unternehmensgesetzbuch - UGB)) has been removed (beseitigt) or if, in the event of the liquidation of the Issuer, all other creditors (other than creditors the claims of which rank or are expressed to rank pari passu or junior to the Notes) of the Issuer have been satisfied first.

 No insolvency proceedings against the Issuer are required to be opened in relation to the obligations of the Issuer under the Notes.
-The Notes do not contribute to a determination that the liabilities of the Issuer exceeds its assets; therefore the obligations of the Issuer under the Notes, if any, will not contribute to the determination of over-indebtedness ( $\ddot{U}berschuldung$ ) in accordance with § 67(3) of the Austrian Insolvency Code (Insolvenzordnung - IO).
+The Notes do not contribute to a determination that the liabilities of the Issuer exceeds its assets; therefore the obligations of the Issuer under the Notes, if any, will not contribute to the determination of over-indebtedness ($\ddot{U}berschuldung$) in accordance with § 67(3) of the Austrian Insolvency Code (Insolvenzordnung - IO).

-(3) No Set-off or Security.
-Claims of the Issuer are not permitted to be set-off against repayment obligations of the Issuer under these Notes, and no contractual collateral may be provided by the Issuer or any third person for the liabilities constituted by the Notes.
+(3) No Set-off, Netting or Security.
+Claims of the Issuer are not permitted to be set-off or netted against repayment obligations of the Issuer under these Notes.
+No contractual collateral may be provided by the Issuer or any third person for the liabilities constituted by the Notes.
 The Notes are neither secured nor subject to a guarantee that enhances the seniority of the claims under the Notes.
 The Notes are not subject to any arrangement, contractual or otherwise, that enhances the seniority of the claims under the Notes in insolvency or liquidation.
-No subsequent agreement may limit the subordination pursuant to this § 2 or amend the perpetuity of the Notes.

 - (4) Definitions.
-In these Terms and Conditions: - "AT 1 Instruments" means any (directly or indirectly issued) capital instruments of the Issuer that qualify as Additional Tier 1 instruments pursuant to Article 52 of the CRR, including any capital instruments that qualify as Additional Tier 1 instruments pursuant to transitional provisions under the CRR. - "CET 1 Instruments" means any capital instruments of the Issuer that qualify as Common Equity Tier 1 instruments pursuant to Article 28 of the CRR. - "CRR" means the Regulation (EU) No 575/2013 of the European Parliament and of the Council of 26 June 2013 on prudential requirements for credit institutions and investment firms and amending Regulation (EU) No 648/2012 (Capital Requirements Regulation), as amended or replaced from time to time, and any references in these Terms and Conditions to relevant Articles of the CRR include references to any applicable provisions of law amending or replacing such Articles from time to time. - "Existing Hybrid Instruments" means the following (directly or indirectly issued) capital instruments of the Issuer, including any guarantees of the Issuer in relation to obligations under such instruments: [(i) the Series H Non-cumulative Non-voting Preference Shares issued by Finance (Jersey) (4) Limited (ISIN: XS0188305741); (ii) the Series J 5.25% Non-cumulative Non-voting Preference Shares issued by Erste Finance (Jersey) (6) Limited (ISIN: XS0215338152); and (iii) the Non-cumulative Fixed/Floating Rate Perpetual Subordinated Notes issued by Erste Capital Finance (Jersey) Tier 1 PC under the €1,000,000,000 Perpetual Subordinated Debt Issuance Programme (ISIN: XS0268694808)] [insert other]. - "Tier 2 Instruments" means any (directly or indirectly issued) capital instruments of the Issuer that qualify as Tier 2 instruments pursuant to Article 63 of the CRR, including any capital instruments that qualify as Tier 2 instruments pursuant to transitional provisions under the CRR.
+In these Terms and Conditions: - "AT 1 Instruments" means any (directly or indirectly issued) capital instruments of the Issuer that qualify as Additional Tier 1 instruments pursuant to Article 52 CRR, including any capital instruments that qualify as Additional Tier 1 instruments pursuant to transitional provisions under the CRR. - "CET 1 Instruments" means any capital instruments of the Issuer that qualify as Common Equity Tier 1 instruments pursuant to Article 28 CRR. - "CRR" means the Regulation (EU) No 575/2013 of the European Parliament and of the Council of 26 June 2013 on prudential requirements for credit institutions and investment firms and amending Regulation (EU) No 648/2012 (Capital Requirements Regulation), as amended or replaced from time to time, and any references in these Terms and Conditions to relevant Articles of the CRR include references to any applicable provisions of law amending or replacing such Articles from time to time. - "Tier 2 Instruments" means any (directly or indirectly issued) capital instruments of the Issuer that qualify as Tier 2 instruments pursuant to Article 63 CRR, including any capital instruments that qualify as Tier 2 instruments pursuant to transitional provisions under the CRR.